open-education-hub/operating-systems/content/chapters/compute/lab/content/processes.md

 Unlike `system()`, who also waits for its child, when using `fork()` we must do the waiting ourselves.
 In order to wait for a process to end, we use the [`waitpid()`](https://linux.die.net/man/2/waitpid) syscall.
 It places the exit code of the child process in the `status` parameter.
-This argument is actually a bitfield containing more information that merely the exit code.
+This argument is actually a bitfield containing more information than merely the exit code.
 To retrieve the exit code, we use the `WEXITSTATUS` macro.
 Keep in mind that `WEXITSTATUS` only makes sens if `WIFEXITED` is true, i.e. if the child process finished on its own and wasn't killed by another one or by an illegal action (such as a seg fault or illegal instruction) for example.
 Otherwise, `WEXITSTATUS` will return something meaningless.